-The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2023/24 (the Code), which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector.
+The accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2024/24 (the Code), which is based upon International Financial Reporting Standards (IFRS), as amended for the UK public sector.
 The accounts have been prepared on the going concern basis.

-To ensure that this basis is appropriate for the going concern period to 30 June 2025, the Council have undertaken forecasting of both income and expenditure, the expected impact on reserves and cashflow forecasting.
+To ensure that this basis is appropriate for the going concern period to 30 June 2027, the Council has undertaken forecasting of both income and expenditure, the expected impact on reserves and cashflow forecasting.